Dispute Resolution Services

 We offer mediation training!
 Join us for Basic Mediation Training (40 hours) and Family Training (30 hours); both courses meet the requirements of the Texas Civil Practice and Remedies Code, Section 154.052, and the Texas Mediation Trainers Roundtable standards.

 We also offer advanced mediator training in a variety of subjects.
-Please contact our office or view the “Training” section of our website for complete details.
+Please contact our office or click here to view complete details.

 Volunteers are the heartbeat of our agency.